ahmedattia213/Project1DataEngineering/DataVisualization.md

 ![png](DataVisualization_files/DataVisualization_21_0.png)

-<h1>Pie chart for the whole dataframe gender, which gender is most likely to win a nobel prize?<h1>
+## Pie chart for the whole dataframe gender, which gender is most likely to win a nobel prize?

 ```python